Decent-Partners/Decent-overview/README.md

 ### Overview
 _Decent_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") who pool and manage a common pool of shared resources including a dedicated Web3 media fund ("the fund").

-Together they form a Curation DAO (Distributed Autonomous Organisation) with a primary focus on the development of a full stack and multi-chain Web3 media ecosystem, delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.
+Together these elements form the foundations of a Curation DAO (Distributed Autonomous Organisation) with a primary focus on the development of a full stack and multi-chain Web3 media ecosystem, delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.

-Core components include:

-1. Constitution
-2. Curation DAO (distributed autonomous organisation)
-3. Public fund
-4. Community proposals
-5. Reserve of assets
-6. Open protocol for creator owned marketplaces
-7. Backend API
-8. Global network of curators and creators
-9. Original media and editorial
-10. Interfaces and experiences

 Decent's mission is to empower a gobal network of creators to deliver high-quality, innovative and alternative storytelling that challenges the status quo ("the mission").